osm2vectortiles/osm2vectortiles/docs/serve-raster-tiles-docker.md

 ## Use the Map from Leaflet

 The server will now provide a TileJSON endpoint at the service URL of the map.
-For this example the TileJSON endpoint is `http://localhost:8080/mapbox-studio-osm-bright/index.json`.
+For this example the TileJSON endpoint is `http://192.168.99.101:8080/mapbox-studio-osm-bright/index.json`.
 You can reference this TileJSON endpoint in the leaflet configuration.

 The HTML file will display a full screen Leaflet map using the raster tiles from our raster tile server as a base layer.
-You can now add additional layer on top of it or add interactivity.
+You can now add additional layers on top of it or add interactivity.

 ```html
 <!DOCTYPE html>